James Delande from BrandMaker talks optimization at our recent MarTech conference.

 Budget management

-“Finance and budget management allows organizations to plan, iterate, control and optimize budgets and spends aligned to their major strategic objectives,” said Delande.
-“This empowers CMOs, CFOs, and CEOs and their teams to optimize projects, saving time and money while improving efficiency, agility and performance.”
+โFinance and budget management allows organizations to plan, iterate, control and optimize budgets and spends aligned to their major strategic objectives,โ said Delande. โThis empowers CMOs, CFOs, and CEOs and their teams to optimize projects, saving time and money while improving efficiency, agility and performance.
+Additionally, smart budgeting tools enable leaders to forecast spending more accurately and adapt quickly to shifting priorities.โ

 With this kind of visibility into campaigns and budgets, marketing ops can leverage best practices in high-performing campaigns, according to Delande.